ibm-js/deliteful/docs/list/List.md

 ### Security

 This widget has no specific security concern.
-Refer to `delite/Widget` and `delite/StoreMap` documentation for general security advice on this base class and mixin that this widget is using.
+Refer to  [`delite/Widget`](/delite/docs/master/Widget.md)  and  [`delite/StoreMap`](/delite/docs/master/StoreMap.md) for general security advice on this base class and mixin that this widget is using.

 ### Browser Support